joonassandell/portfolio/README.md

 ### Notes

+- When navigating from some project to another page, template transition is triggered and in App.jsx template transition sets transitionInitial to true.
+This causes the active hero in the project page to trigger the initial transition which is unwanted.
+This animation is not visible though because the default state CSS in some of of the heros override it.
+This should be fixed to not triger the initial animation in the active project page because it's the correct way.
 - During loading (`is-loading` class and effect in `App.tsx`) prevents user from scrolling when Splash screen is visible
 - Using scroll offsets with locomotive-scroll seems to be almost impossible because the elements sometimes jump (e.g. Figure) depending on the vieport height and the elements height.
 I guess this happens because the elements are not in locomotives "in view" and don't know how to calculate the scroll position before that.
 Even if using scroll targets, no luck.
 - `urlState` fn needs the origin url (`NEXT_PUBLIC_ORIGIN`) which needs to match the domain it's used in.
 Couldn't figure out how to get the origin (= protocol & domain) server side so the env variable was created. `NEXT_PUBLIC_ORIGIN` is set in `next.config.js` to set working origins for each type of deployment.
 Branch up-to-date views don't set this properly by design, instead, view the unique URLs.
 Previews that are deployed locally should use the `LOCAL_DEPLOYMENT=true` build env so that the up-to-date preview url matches.